 One of the benefits of being a part of the blogosphere is that you readily come across a wealth of information shared by people from their own experiences.

-During my entire stay in Mumbai, though I have been to a number of Chinese restaurants, I had never heard about any Chinese temple in Mumbai, till I came across this post in We Travel Solo about the only Chinese temple in Mumbai.
+During my entire stay in Mumbai, though I have been to a number of Chinese restaurants, I had never heard about any Chinese temple in Mumbai, till I came across a blog post about the only Chinese temple in Mumbai.

 So off we went to explore the temple on the weekend.